-Property, plant and equipment are stated at cost.
+Property, plant and equipment are stated at cost less accumulated depreciation and accumulated impairment losses.
 Cost represents the acquisition costs, net of government grants and investment tax credits, or manufacturing costs, including preparation, installation and testing costs.
 The manufacturing costs for drilling equipment include the material, direct labour and indirect specific costs.